 I will note that the service was slow for a ramen place.
 We ordered our food first but the couple next to us got their food first instead.
 The guy also noted that they gave him the wrong noodle.
 This reminded me of the first time I came with two other people.
 They both received their ramen but I had to remind the staff of my order.
 I finally got my order when everyone else was done eating.
 They did not offer me any sort of compensation for their mistake.
 I’m not sure if this was just bad luck on my part of if there service is sloppy.

 My order was the regular size chashu ramen.
 I found the noodle portion size to be very generous.
 I ate about half my noodles and bean sprouts and gave the rest to Howie to finish.
 They also gave me two huge pieces of chashu which was the perfect amount of savory.
-The meat was very tender and I could pull it apart with my chopsticks with little resistance.
+The meat was very tender and I could pull it apart with my chopsticks.

 You can choose between a rich or light broth.
 My bowl was the light broth which I originally feared would be watery and too light.
 To my delight, it was actually still very rich.
 Howie had ordered the rich broth and said it was too heavy for his liking.
 He preferred my broth much more than his own.